-This psalm celebrates God’s ultimate triumph over evil and, in particular, evil nations and empires.
+This psalm celebrates God’s ultimate triumph over evil and in particular the end of the coronavirus (COVID-19).
 You are invited to watch the triumphal entry of God into his temple.
 God has triumphed.
 Right will win the day.
 Human pride and inflated arrogance will one day be humbled before the majesty of God’s just rule.

 David describes a triumphal procession celebrating the victory of God over his enemies: ‘Surely God will crush the heads of his enemies... your procession has come into view, O God, the procession of my God and King’ (vv.21,24).

 There follows a picture of the worshipping community as it should be, with singers, musicians, tambourines and more, all praising God – and with the princes among them (vv.24–27).
 They are led by ‘the little tribe of Benjamin’ (v.27).
 The last and the least will be first.

 Lord, I pray that we would see a revival of worship and that the leaders of our nation would be at the heart of worshipping communities, praising God in the great congregation (v.26).

 Have you been through hard times in your life?
 Perhaps you are in the middle of hard times right now and things aren’t looking good in your life at this moment.
 Remember that at the time of his greatest triumph it did not look good for Jesus.

 I remember talking to Father Raniero Cantalamessa, Preacher to the Papal Household, just before he took part in a public debate with one of the ‘New Atheists’.
 I asked Father Raniero whether he thought he would win.
 He replied that he did not know.
 He said he might lose the debate.
 ‘But,’ he added, ‘God can be glorified in defeat.’

 The crucifixion of Jesus shows that God can be glorified in what appears to be a defeat.
 This is the moment of Jesus’ greatest triumph.